By Chad Thomas Johnston

 It was a Saturday night and my wife, Becki, wanted to stream the documentary, Being Elmo: A Puppeteer’s Journey, on Netflix.
 As a new father, I protested.
-Our seven-month-old daughter Evie carries with her the promise that Elmo will invade our house soon enough—but this was too soon.
+Our seven-month-old daughter Evie carried with her the promise that Elmo would invade our house soon enough—but this was too soon.

 I also protested because I lost much of my enthusiasm for puppets when Jim Henson died on May 16, 1990.
-When Henson’s silver cord was severed—a phrase the writer of Ecclesiastes uses to refer to death—the rainbow connection was disconnected along with it, at least for me.
+When Henson’s silver cord was severed—a phrase the writer of Ecclesiastes uses to refer to death—the rainbow connection Henson sang about as Kermit the Frog was disconnected for me.

 People said Henson’s death could have been prevented if only he had gone to the hospital earlier.
 In my eleven-year-old mind, I thought this meant he had given up on living, much as people give up on hobbies they no longer love.
 [Read more...]